Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-After installing Wappalyzer, icons will show up in your browser allowing you to see which technologies are installed on the sites you are visiting …
+Once you have installed Wappalyzer, icons will appear in your browser menu allowing you to see which software is being used by all the sites you are visiting …

 Wappalyzer.com

-If the WordPress icon displays on the browser menu (as shown in the screen shot above), then the site uses WordPress.
+If the WordPress icon displays on your browser menu (as the above screen shot shows), then the site has been built with WordPress.

 A WordPress site!